warmech/lisa-priam-datatower-card/README.md

 ## Thoughts

+If we're going to compile the LOS source code, we're going to need a Priam DataTower.
+[Said Al Kossow in regard to compiling LOS](https://forum.vcfed.org/index.php?threads/wtb-working-apple-lisa.1246678/page-2):

+>you really need something like a Priam Datatower (ie more disk space) to build LOS
+>the tools are all there in the Version 3 Pascal Workshop.

+It seems the compilation process is just too demanding of storage capacity; the 80MB of space the DataTower offered in 1982/3 would have certainly been more than enough (and had a price tag that reflected such a wealth of space).

-- The driver for the Priam DataTower is baked into LOS and, from the sound of it, no additional software is needed to mount DataTower volumes.
+The driver for the Priam DataTower is baked into LOS and, from the sound of it, no additional software is needed to mount DataTower volumes.
 Additionally, in the 09/1984 issue of Signal 16, the writers had the following to say regarding the DataTower:

 >Signal 16, September 1984
 >Priam's DataTower Arrives